linode/docs/docs/security/encryption/gpg-keys-to-send-encrypted-messages/index.md

     - Select `RSA and RSA (default)` for the type of key.
     - Enter `4096` for the key size.
     - Specify the length of the time the key should be valid in days, weeks, months or years.
-For example, `1y` will set an expration date of one year from the time of keypair creation.
+For example, `1y` will set an expiration date of one year from the time of keypair creation.
     - Enter a name, email address, and comment to associate with the key pair.
 Any one of these three values can be used to identify the keypair for future use.
 Enter the desired information for each value and confirm when prompted.

     - Provide a passphrase.
 The passphrase is used to unlock the private key, so it is important to ensure the passphrase is strong.
-Use a mix of alphnumeric characters.
+Use a mix of alphanumeric characters.

     Once you have responded to all prompts, the keypair will be generated.
 This may take a few minutes to generate depending on the key size that was chosen.